One-relator hierarchies: Introduction

 In \cite{wise_21_quasiconvex}, Wise shows that Magnus--Moldavanskii hierarchies of one-relator groups with torsion are quasi-convex.
-We show that all one-relator hierarchies of one-relator complexes $X$ satisfying either of the following are stable: \begin{enumerate} \item $\pi_1(X)$ has torsion (by Corollary \ref{torsion_stable}) \item $X$ has negative immersions (by Corollary \ref{stable_negative}) \end{enumerate} In the first case, since one-relator groups with torsion are hyperbolic \cite{newman_68}, we recover Wise's result.
-In the second, since fundamental groups of one-relator complexes with negative immersions cannot contain Baumslag--Solitar subgroups, we prove Louder and Wilton's conjecture.
+We show that all one-relator hierarchies of one-relator complexes $X$ satisfying either of the following are $\Z$-stable: \begin{enumerate} \item $\pi_1(X)$ has torsion (by Corollary \ref{torsion_stable}) \item $X$ has negative immersions (by Corollary \ref{stable_negative}) \end{enumerate} In the first case, since one-relator groups with torsion are hyperbolic \cite{newman_68}, we recover Wise's result.
+In the second case, since fundamental groups of one-relator complexes with negative immersions are two-free, they cannot contain Baumslag--Solitar subgroups and so we prove Louder and Wilton's conjecture.

 By showing that hyperbolic groups with quasi-convex hierarchies are virtually special \cite{wise_21_quasiconvex}, Wise also proved that one-relator groups with torsion are residually finite, settling an old conjecture of Baumslag \cite{baumslag_67}.
-As a consequence of Wise's work and Theorem \ref{main}, we may also establish virtual specialness and residual finiteness for one-relator groups with negative immersions.
+As a consequence of Wise's work and Theorem \ref{main}, we may also establish virtual specialness, residual finiteness and linearity for one-relator groups with negative immersions.

-A one-relator complex that has a stable hierarchy may still have fundamental group that contains a Baumslag--Solitar subgroup, as demonstrated in Example \ref{BS_example}.
-However, we show that for such one-relator complexes $X$, there is an algorithm that determines whether $\pi_1(X)$ contains a Baumslag--Solitar subgroup or not.
-This answers \cite[Problem 1.2]{myasnikov_11} in this case.

-\begin{restate}{Theorem}{stable_decidable} There is an algorithm that, given as input a one-relator complex $X$ that has a stable hierarchy, decides if $\pi_1(X)$ contains a Baumslag--Solitar subgroup. \end{restate}

-The problem of deciding whether a finitely presented group is hyperbolic is undecidable and it is open whether it is decidable for one-relator groups \cite{kapovich_05}.
-In light of Theorem \ref{main}, we can also view Theorem \ref{stable_decidable} as saying that hyperbolicity is decidable for one-relator complexes that have a stable hierarchy.
+Theorem \ref{main} is the crux of the article and is easily applicable to concrete examples, as demonstrated by the following example.

 \begin{example} Consider the following one-relator hierarchy of length one:

 where $\psi$ is given by $\psi(x) = y$, $\psi(y) = z$.
 Since $y = z^{-2}x^2z^{-2}$, we see that $\langle x, y, z\rangle$ is a free group freely generated by $x$ and $z$.
 Thus we have: